ROMANGEROBARROYO/my-portfolio/README.md

 ## 🚀 Features

-- 🌍 **Fully Responsive Design** – Optimized for desktops, tablets, and mobile devices.
 - 💼 **Portfolio Showcase** – Displays my best projects with descriptions and images.
 - 📬 **Contact Form** – Allows visitors to send inquiries directly from the website.
 - 🌙 **Dark Mode Toggle** – Users can switch between light and dark themes for better accessibility.
 - ⚡ **Interactive Navigation** – Smooth scrolling and easy-to-use menu links.
-- 🔗 **Social Media Integration** – Links to my social profiles for networking.

 ## 🛠 Technologies Used